ufarooq/IPFSLite/README.md

 In general an **IPFS Lite** has the same functionality like an regular node.
 There are some differences which are described here.
 The reasons are outlined in brackets.
 - **No** Gateway Support
-<br>An IPFS gateway is not supported [Performance,Security,AndroidQ-Support]
+<br>An IPFS gateway is not supported [Performance,Security,AndroidQ]
 - **No** CLI and HTTP API Support
-<br>No public API is supported, the API based on the internal IPFS Core API [AndroidQ-Support]
+<br>No public API is supported, the application itself based on the internal IPFS Core API [AndroidQ]
 - **No** WebUI Support
-<br>An IPFS gateway is not supported [Performance,Security,AndroidQ-Support]
+<br>An IPFS gateway is not supported [Performance,Security,AndroidQ]
 - Limited Node Configuration
 <br>In the current **IPFS Lite** version under "Settings" the node itself can be configured.
 <br>Only a subset of possibilities of a node configuration (**config** file) can be done now.